seblindberg/ruby-linked/README.md

 [![Coverage Status](https://coveralls.io/repos/github/seblindberg/ruby-linked/badge.svg?branch=master)](https://coveralls.io/github/seblindberg/ruby-linked?branch=master)
 [![Inline docs](http://inch-ci.org/github/seblindberg/ruby-linked.svg?branch=master)](http://inch-ci.org/github/seblindberg/ruby-linked)

 Yet another Linked List implementation for Ruby (hence the somewhat awkward name).
 The library is still under development.
+The intention is to

+1. nail down the functionality,
+2. start porting the methods over to c and finally
+3. try to optimize for speed, as much as possible.

+The project is still in phase 1.

 ## Installation